 Of course, that doesn’t mean all students must progress through the MBA program at this same rate—you’ll always have the option of scaling back and taking on a more gradual pace if you’d prefer.
 Whether you’re hoping to finish your graduate education as soon as possible or prefer to progress at a slower pace, you’ll have a home in this program.

 3. Courses are crafted to develop a broad base of executive-level skills

-Whether you have a specific dream job in a mind or are just looking to generally prepare yourself for career advancement down the line, the Rasmussen College MBA program will help you refine your expertise.
+Whether you have a specific dream job in a mind or are just looking to generally prepare yourself for career advancement down the line, the Rasmussen University MBA program will help you refine your expertise.
 With coursework thoughtfully designed to build the key competencies needed for management professionals, you’ll gain an edge as you learn from accomplished doctoral-prepared educators with substantial business experience.

 The program features an innovative and progressive curriculum designed by industry professionals and curriculum experts with over 130 years of experience working for well-known organizations across the country.